Dominance of Veiled Heart

 Excuse me?!

-"I don’t need that one.
-Kill him." the king commanded, waving his hand dismissively as if ordering my execution.
+“I don’t need that one.
+Kill him,” the king commands, waving his hand dismissively, as if ordering my execution is no different from discarding an old rag.

-Excuse me?!
+What?!
 Ha!
 This triple M. I might look disheveled now, but I'm confident in my looks.
-I'm pretty enough to be courted by multiple men!'
+I'm pretty enough to be courted by multiple men!

 (AN: Triple M means Matandang, Mayaman madaling, Mamatay.
 In English: Stinky rich old man who are bound to die due to their age.)

 "Wa…wait, wait!"
 My panic kicks in.
-I had a lot to say to that old man, but more urgently If they take me away, I’m dead for sure.
-Through the open golden doors, I can almost feel the ominous aura of my impending doom.
+I had a lot to say to that old man, but more urgently, if they take me away, I’m dead for sure.
+Through the open golden doors behind my back, I can almost feel the ominous aura of my impending doom.

 Oh god, what am I even saying?
 But they’re listening, so I might as well keep going.
 What more can I do to survive?
 Should I say I can dance?
 Sing?